jessesquires/jessesquires.com/_posts/2019-09-27-icloud-backup-using-rsync.md

 This will backup **only your** iCloud Drive files.
 Any app-specific files (like Pages documents in `com~apple~Pages/`) will not be included.
 If you want to backup any of those files, you will need to write a similar script with those target directories as the source.
 If you want to backup *everything*, specify the root `~/Library/Mobile Documents/` directory &mdash; but beware, this might be *a lot* of data.
 For example, `iCloud~com~apple~iBooks/` contains *all* of your synced iBooks that were not purchased from the iBook Store.
 I have a lot of those.

 That's it!
 You can read the `rsync` docs (`man rsync`) for more details and options, but this should get you started.

+{% include updated_notice.html
+message="Howard Oakley has published a helpful, detailed [guide about backing up iCloud documents](https://eclecticlight.co/2022/02/21/can-you-back-up-icloud-documents/).
+I recommend reading it if you are interested in learning more.
+" %}